 To ensure clarity and accountability in deciding which model is sent for implementation, a Model Approval Function (MAF) should be implemented for the purpose of approving new/revised models for operational use.

-The MAF may be a senior accountable person or a standalone internal committee or a function incorporated into an existing internal committee - insurers may decide what is appropriate for them, depending on the size and complexity of the insurer.
-The MAF should review all relevant materials as a basis to make its decision - this includes items such as the model's results, materials from second line's review, documentation, identified findings, etc. The ORM Framework should outline how it establishes the MAF.
+The MAF may be a senior accountable person or a standalone internal committee or a function incorporated into an existing internal committee - insurers may decide what is appropriate for them.
+The MAF should review all relevant materials as a basis to make its decision - this includes items such as the model's results, materials from second line's review, documentation, identified findings, etc. The ORM framework should outline how it establishes the MAF.

-Models approved for use by the MAF should satisfy all applicable legislative requirements and regulatory guidance.
+Models approved for use by the MAF should satisfy all applicable legislative requirements and regulatory Guidance.
 The MAF should also understand how any other model(s) may have materially influenced the development of an implemented model.
-The MAF should be presented with not only the model intended for implementation, but also details about the other models that influenced the one intended for implementation.
+The MAF should be presented with not only the model intended for implementation but also details about the other models that influenced the one intended for implementation.

-Depending on the size and complexity of the insurer, along with the materiality of the model being reviewed, it may be acceptable for the roles of model reviewer and approver to be combined, provided that the risk of potential conflict of interest is mitigated and independence of the MAF is maintained.
+Depending on the size and complexity of the insurer, along with the materiality of the model being reviewed, it may be acceptable for the roles of model reviewer and approver to be combined, provided that there is no potential conflict of interest and independence is maintained.
 The insurer's policies/processes should outline how it handles this situation.